-There’s a wealth of unique creatures, and each with its own beautiful environments, with no two biomes looking the same.
+There’s a wealth of unique creatures, each living within its own beautiful environment, with no two biomes looking the same.

 The downside to all this beauty is the strain the ultra-graphics settings can have on your computer, the latest hardware will keep up, but anything less might struggle.

-You might find that you struggle more on some maps more than others.
-Ark’s Genesis DLC has a known issue with some player’s machines dropping to extremely low FPS when entering the ocean biome.
+You might find that you struggle more on some maps than others.
+Ark’s Genesis DLC has a known issue with some players’ machines dropping to extremely low FPS when entering the ocean biome.